Cooper Tire RPA & Digital Process Automation Drive Innovation NPD

-Facing the challenge to replace their workflow platform when their on-premise vendor ended the life of their existing product, Stark DD had to decide on a flexible Robotics Process Automation (RPA) approach that could provide cloud and/or on-premise functionality.
-A key requirement was a concurrent licensed RPA workflow platform with the ability to future-proof SharePoint, ERP and/or CRM platforms.
+Facing the challenge to replace their existing BPM platform, Stark DD had to decide on a future-proof digital process platform that could provide cloud and/or on-premise integrations.
+A key requirement was a concurrent licensed platform with the ability to integrate SharePoint, ERP and/or CRM platforms.

 To improve business profitability, digital transformation and decreased cycle times, Evoqua needed to update their SAP ERP environment and underlying data quality.
 Learn how, in a rapid time frame, data cleansing and process automation was achieved.
 By automating workflows and streamlining their process, their master data team is clear when they are assigned tasks and action is required.
 Visibility of their processes is also raised through dashboards for cycle time and throughput management and improvement.